Romans-I-XVI/Roku-gameEngine/README.md

 ##### addImage(image_name as String, region as Object, [args as Object, insert_position as Integer])

-Adds the provided roRegion to the instance's images array.
+Adds the provided roRegion to the entity's images array.
 By default images are added to the end of the images array but you can also choose to insert the image to a specific position in the array with the insert_position argument.
-Images are drawn in the order they exist in the instance's images array.
+Images are drawn in the order they exist in the entity's images array.
 Args is an associative array with values to override the defaults.
 Here are the defaults that can be overridden.

 ```brightscript
 {